JUN. 04, 2021

 - Does my doctor need to get approval from the plan to order tests or admit me to a hospital?

 - Do I need a referral from my PCP to see a specialist?

-Where Advantage plans are purchased in lieu of Original Medicare, Medigap plans are add-on coverage for Original Medicare plans.
-Medigap is private insurance that supplements Original Medicare and helps cover out-of-pocket costs such as deductibles, co-payments and co-insurance required under Parts A and B.
+Where Advantage plans are purchased instead of Original Medicare, Medigap plans are add-on coverage for Original Medicare plans.
+Medigap is private insurance that supplements Original Medicare and helps cover out-of-pocket costs such as deductibles, co-payments, and co-insurance required under Parts A and B.